lncohn/spacent_to_pascal/README.md

-Running:
+This is a GitHub repository containing python scripts to convert labels for the SpaceNet competition to labels for the Pascal VOC competition.

+Run the command:

 python spacenet_labels_dir_to_voc_labels_dir.py raster_dir vector_dir cls_dir inst_dir

-in a directory containing a folder of raster tif files, a folder of vector geojson files, an empty class labels directory to write to, and another empty instance labels directory to write to, will process all of the labels at once.
+in a directory containing a subdirectory of raster tif files, a subdirectory of vector geojson files, an empty class labels subdirectory, and another empty instance labels subdirectory.

+The corresponding Pascal VOC labels will be processed and placed in the two empty class and instance directories.
+This allows for segmentation algorithms developed for the Pascal VOC competition to be applied to the SpaceNet data.